Mnickii/vue-ts-test/README.md

 - Rename methods and variables to representative names
 - Add delete feature, history feature, style updates

+### More time?
+- Persist data in firebase/ session local storage
+- Implement vue router for completed items
+- Use external API like newsapi to fetch data
+- Host the app
+- A chrome extension to save links to the reader

 ### Introduction
 The test centers around a small simple Vue application.
 The app is very simple and in many ways poorly written (we wrote it in 60 min with this aim in mind).
 Think of this as a PR from a junior intern who just started using Vue :)